 Welcome to the Colored Pencil Studio!
 We strive to show you everything you need to know about artist quality colored pencils, water-soluble pencils, and more!
-Find pictures of pencils, color charts, tips, techniques, and news!
+Find pictures of pencils, color charts, tips, techniques, art, and news!
 We would love your contributions to make this a better site.
-Please note!
-WE DO NOT SELL ANYTHING, just provide information.
-If you have a product you would like reviewed, please contact us.
-We do not have inventory to donate to fundraisers or art shows.
-WE NEED your help to continue bringing this site with its free advertising to the public.
-We know the economy is difficult and artists make relatively little, but if a few people could donate as little as $5. it would help us pay the annual server bill and keep the lights on so to speak.
+If you have a product you would like reviewed, please contact us at info@Colored-Pencil-Studio.com

 Hydrangea Blues, the painting above, was done by Colored Pencil Artist, Author, and Teacher Kristy Kutch.
 Kristy is an expert at all colored pencil techniques- using traditional pencils, pencils with solvents, and watercolor pencils.
 She also uses Neocolor II's and NeoArts, as well as Museum Leads by Caran d'Ache.

 Sabboth Study, the painting to the left, was done by Colored Pencil Artist Sheri Doty.
 She has been using Prismacolors for her award winning work since 1979.

 Love Colored Pencils?

 Prismacolor set of 150 !

 Take a look at our Pencil Sharpener article!

 What is new?